Use Custom Scripts in Data 360

 You must manually assign and audit appropriate governance tags on target DLOs or DMOs that your code extension scripts create or update.
 This ensures compliance with your organization’s governance data policies.
 Automatic tag propagation for target objects will be supported soon.

-Set up the SDK to develop and test custom Python scripts locally, and then deploy them to Data 360 for execution.
-See Set Up Data Custom Code SDK.
+Salesforce CLI with the Code Extension plugin and the Data Custom Code Python SDK work together as your local toolchain for Code Extension.
+This setup helps you develop and test custom Python scripts locally, and then deploy them to Data 360 for execution.
+See Set Up Salesforce CLI for Code Extension.

-Write and test your custom transform logic by using your preferred local development environment.
+Write and test your custom transform logic in your preferred local development environment, and validate it locally against a sandbox org by using Salesforce CLI.
 This iterative process helps you catch issues early and refine your logic for production readiness.
 See Write and Validate Custom Scripts.

 All code execution logs are written to a dedicated Logs DLO (DataCustomCodeLogs__dll) for observability and troubleshooting.
 Data governance policies don’t apply to the Logs DLO, and any user with access to the Logs DLO can view its contents.
 To prevent inadvertent exposure of sensitive information, ensure that your code extension scripts output only the information that is appropriate for users with access to the Logs DLO to see.
 Don’t output PII, credentials, or other sensitive data to standard output (for example, Python print() statements or console logging).